blindnet-io/blindnet.dev/docs/quickstart.md

     While reading this quickstart guide you can download and follow the source code for a simple React front-end app with integrated blindnet client SDK from [here](https://github.com/blindnet-io/blindnet-client-js-example).

 In this quickstart guide, you will learn how to [encrypt](./guides/encrypt.md){target=_blank} and [decrypt](./guides/decrypt.md){target=_blank} a file using the [blindnet client SDK](./guides/introduction.md){target=_blank}.
 We assume two users exist - a user we know, **Alice**, and an anonymous user **Bob**.
-For the sake of simplicity we’ll act as both Alice and Bob.
+For the sake of simplicity we'll act as both Alice and Bob.
 We will register a known user Alice to blindnet, encrypt a file to her as an anonymous user Bob, and then decrypt the file as Alice.

 You will learn how to: